 Never used automation before?

-If you and your company are looking at laboratory automation solutions and wish to automate a piece of laboratory equipment, your manual process, or automate a complete sample preparation or sample analysis process, PAA can help.
+If your company is considering laboratory automation solutions and wishes to automate a manual process, a piece of laboratory equipment, or a complete sample preparation or sample analysis process, then PAA can help.
 We understand that automating your manual process for the first time may appear challenging.
 Our team of highly trained and experienced laboratory automation sales and technical staff can help you turn your ideas into reality.

 Once we have an agreed URS, we will provide a quotation, detailing our proposal and the cost.
 Typically, there are multiple iterations of a quote, especially on larger platforms, as we work together to come up with the best solution for your budget.

-When you have ordered your system, we move into the design phase.
-In this phase, we detail how the control software will function and design the enclosure (to house the instruments and the robotic components).
-A set of design specifications are created, which will require your approval before the system is built,
+Once the system has been ordered, we move into the design phase.
+In this phase, we detail how the control software will function and design the enclosure to house the instruments and the robotic components.
+A set of design specifications are created, which will require your approval before the system is built.